-The Local Villagers at Gram Sabha feared that about 2 lakh green trees will cut down only in Sheli Project although Government submitted figure of 60,000 trees before Ministry of Environment and Forest (MoEF) which is not correct according to villagers.
+The Local Villagers at Gram Sabha feared that about 2 lakh green trees will cut down only in Sheli Project although Government submitted a figure of 60,000 trees before the Ministry of Environment and Forest (MoEF) which is not correct according to villagers.

 Surinder Deol, noted social Activist and senior member of Sheli Project Sangharsh Samiti (SPSS) said, “No one, however, seems bothered about the Chenab River.
-The Himachal Pradesh government had suggested the MoEF that the condition of cumulative impact assessments for projects on the Chenab should be lifted as “As many as 28 hydroelectric projects of combined generation capacity of 5,800 MW are at an advanced stage of obtaining (environment ministry) clearance.
+The Himachal Pradesh government had suggested to the MoEF that the condition of cumulative impact assessments for projects on the Chenab should be lifted as “As many as 28 hydroelectric projects of combined generation capacity of 5,800 MW are at an advanced stage of obtaining (environment ministry) clearance.

-“We suspect the government is acting under pressure for the benefit of the private Hydel Project company and is in a hurry to begin works before the new land acquisition bill is taken up by the Parliament, which mandates consent of nearly 80% people in a village before acquiring their land for any project.”
+“We suspect the government is acting under pressure for the benefit of the private Hydel Project company and is in a hurry to begin works before the new land acquisition bill is taken up by the Parliament, which mandates consent of nearly 80% of people in a village before acquiring their land for any project.”

-Sheli Project Sangharsh Samiti vowed to take it to the conclusion and in this process they are now getting support from various Mahila Mandals, Yuvak Mandals from district Lahaul Spiti and political parties including Trinamool Congress, CPM and CPM.
+Sheli Project Sangharsh Samiti vowed to take it to the conclusion and in this process, they are now getting support from various Mahila Mandals, Yuvak Mandals from district Lahaul Spiti and political parties including Trinamool Congress, CPM and CPM.